melwong/ngxrp/README.md

-Nano Gigs
+Nano Gigs on XRP Ledger
 -----------------------------

 A gig economy platform that empowers people to request and respond to help by doing little tasks called "nano gigs."
-Responders are rewarded with your custom tokens (on XRP Ledger) as a token of appreciation.
+Responders are rewarded with your custom tokens on XRP Ledger as a token of appreciation.
 This token can be withdrawn (cash out), if allowed.

 It is highly customisable with many awesome features: